 Nobody knows if Johnson ever ate human flesh of any kind.
-The whole idea that he actually feasted on the livers of the many Crow natives he allegedly killed as an extra “f you” to their beliefs while avenging the murder of his wife and child most likely came from a skit Johnson performed while he was part of a traveling Wild West show in the 1880s, according to Bender.
+The whole idea that he actually feasted on the livers of the many Crow natives he allegedly killed as an extra “F you” to their beliefs while avenging the murder of his wife and child most likely came from a skit Johnson performed while he was part of a traveling Wild West show in the 1880s, according to Bender.

 “In fact, Johnson had quite a bit to do with manipulating his public image, and he may have even consciously modeled his own story after that of Tom Quick and Lewis Wetzel.
 Quick had declared a one-man war on the Delaware Nation in northwestern New Jersey in the 1700s, where Johnson was born and raised,” Bender writes.

 “In this traveling show Johnson reenacted and greatly dramatized his one-man Indian fights of the 1860s and 1870s and the eating of a Sioux warrior’s liver, though using Crow Indians as paid actors.

-You’ll often hear that it’s based on the Crow Killer book, but the entire structure of the movie — and the actual character that Redford plays — is largely pulled from the other book the movie is based on: Mountain Man: A Novel of Male and Female in the Early American West by Vardis Fisher, published in 1965, which itself is a fictionalized retelling of the Liver-Eating Johnson mythos.
+You’ll often hear that the film is based on the Crow Killer book, but the entire structure of the movie — and the actual character that Redford plays — is largely pulled from another book: Mountain Man: A Novel of Male and Female in the Early American West by Vardis Fisher, published in 1965, which itself is a fictionalized retelling of the Liver-Eating Johnson mythos.

-Fisher greatly softens the character, called Sam Minard in the novel, making him a mild-mannered Mexican War veteran who sets out to find solitude in the mountains and learn to live on his own, which is how Jeremiah Johnson is portrayed in the film, as a prematurely world-weary young veteran who doesn’t want much to do with people anymore.
-Some of the plot details from the novel are different in the movie, but the structure is the same.
-In both novel and movie, Johnson comes upon a crazed woman who survived an attack by natives that killed her husband and sons, and puts her under his protection, something that the real Johnson is likely to have done, as it’s cited in all and the earliest accounts.
+Fisher greatly softens the character, called Sam Minard in the novel, making him a mild-mannered Mexican War veteran who sets out to find solitude in the mountains and learn to live on his own.
+This is very much how Jeremiah Johnson is portrayed in the film: a prematurely world-weary young veteran who doesn’t want much to do with people anymore.
+In reality, Johnson was probably more like a younger Bear Claw (Will Geer).

-Soon after, due to a language barrier, he ends up accidentally trading some ponies and scalps he and his partner, Del Gue, took from a marauding band of Blackfoot warriors to the chief of the Flathead tribe, in exchange for the chief’s daughter, Swan, in marriage.
-The three of them then build a cabin and a happy life together.
+Soon after, due to a language barrier, the movie Johnson ends up accidentally trading some ponies and scalps he and his partner, Del Gue, took from a marauding band of Blackfoot warriors to the chief of the Flathead tribe, in exchange for the chief’s daughter, Swan (Delle Bolton), in marriage.

-When he goes to hunt one winter, leaving his wife and child at home so they don’t have to endure sleeping outdoors in the harsh weather, Minard returns to find his family massacred by Crow natives, and then sets out to kill those responsible.
+When he goes to hunt one winter, leaving his wife and child at home so they don’t have to endure sleeping outdoors in the harsh weather, Minard returns to find his family massacred by members of the Crow tribe.
+He then sets out to kill those responsible.

 The incident is portrayed about the same way in Crow Killer, the only difference being that his child hadn’t been born yet and Johnson’s wife was pregnant at the time of her murder.

 Another layer is added to this pivotal event in Johnson’s life for the movie in an attempt to make it more understandable and provide some motivation for the attack on his family.

-When returning on the same route, Johnson notices his wife’s distinctive blue trinkets adorning the graves in the burial ground, causing him to rush back to his cabin, where he finds his family murdered.
+When returning on the same route, Johnson notices his wife’s distinctive blue trinkets adorning the graves in the burial ground.
+He rushes back to his cabin, where he finds his family murdered.

-He then tracks the band of Crow who killed his family, finds them with all the goods they stole from his home, and straight up kills them all in a solo, berserker-like attack — all but one, whom he allows to escape.
+He then tracks the band of Crow who killed his family, finds them with all the goods they stole from his home, and fuckin’ kills them all in a solo, berserker attack — all but one, whom he allows to escape.

 This revenge quest is the heart of the Johnson legend.
 Much like Wyatt Earp set out on a vengeance quest to kill every member of the gang who killed his brother, the real Liver-Eating Johnson is said to have done something similar, killing hundreds of Crow in the following years as retribution for the death of his family.

 Depending on the source, Johnson killed anywhere between 300 and 1,299 natives.
 That latter number is one Johnson boasted of personally, according to Bender.

-After the initial attack on the group that killed his family, Johnson is plagued by regular assaults by individual Crow warriors, attempting to confront and defeat the man who became their tribe’s biggest adversary.
+After the initial attack on the group that killed his family, Johnson is plagued by regular assaults from individual Crow warriors attempting to confront and defeat the man who became their tribe’s biggest adversary.

 When he meets up with his old partner, Del Gue, after a significant amount of time has passed, Johnson kills a lone attacker at their campsite like it’s a chore that’s simply part of his life now.